Arseo

-Arseo Island is a small uninhabited island in Malampa Province of Vanuatu in the Pacific Ocean.
-The estimated terrain elevation above the sea level is some 172 m.
+Arseo Island, also known as Île Faroun is a small, uninhabited island in the Malampa Province of Vanuatu in the Pacific Ocean.
+The estimated terrain elevation above sea level is some 172 m.
 There are two small neighboring islands: Leumanang and Varo.

 Population

 As of 1999, the official local population was 290.
 However, as of 2009, the island was fully depopulated.